gnosis/GECO/Proposals/Identity Project.md

 ```

 **Time and Price Estimate**    _How long will it take and what is the estimated price_
-$6,000
+$17,000
 8-10 weeks

+This is the most complicated part of the project because it has not yet begun.
+We will need to spec out the design for the library and its requirements, then build and test it.
+The v1 of the library will encapsulate the most common tasks that a developer using Identity would run into.
+The important points are simplifying the usages of Gnosis Multi-sig
+for recovery processes and simplifying executing arbitrary functions on-chain.
+These are the highest points of developer friction in the process.

 **Phase III**
-Phase 3: Creation of a Javascript library part 2: Gasless, keypair-less usage for web2 style onboarding:
+Phase 3: Stretch Goal 1: Creation of a Javascript library part 2: Gasless, keypair-less usage for web2 style onboarding:

 IPFS/SWARM integration for storage and retrieval of Metadata.